 We’re calling for change.
 Will you add your voice?

 Our work will unite the voices of moms, dads, sisters, and brothers in communities across America.
-The changes demanded by these voices will be backed by the best science and amplified by the leadership and resources of the American Heart Association and the Robert Wood Johnson Foundation, as well as the expertise and skills of a vast network of our nation’s leading advocacy organizations.
+The changes inspired by these voices will be backed by the best science and amplified by the leadership and resources of the American Heart Association and the Robert Wood Johnson Foundation, as well as the expertise and skills of a vast network of our nation’s leading advocacy organizations.

-Voices for Healthy Kids aims to help all children achieve a healthy weight.
+Voices for Healthy Kids aims to help make each day healthier for all children.
 To succeed, we need involvement at every level, from collaborations with national organizations and grassroots groups to individual participation.

 Voices for Healthy Kids has released Making Each Day Healthier for All Children: 2017 Progress Report.
 The report highlights progress in the advocacy movement, including policy wins and a behind-the-scenes look at campaigns to increase health equity, improve access to healthy foods and physical activity, and improve the places where families live, learn, work, and play.